 self-organization, amorphous computing, global-to-local programming

-bio-inspired robots, swarm robotics, modular self-adapting robots, sensor networks
+bio-inspired robots, swarm robotics, self-assembling and modular robots, sensor networks

 decentralized algorithms, distributed computing, stigmergy, implicit coordination